nmploc/Library_management/README.md

 9. **Run the application**:
     - Save the configuration and run `AppStart` to start using the application.

----
-## License
-Distributed under the MIT License.
-See LICENSE.txt for more information.

----
 ## Contact
 - **Email**: [quenten9212@gmail.com](mailto:quenten9212@gmail.com)
 - **GitHub**: [DATTB09](https://github.com/DATTB09)